TrinhHuuGiang/debug-journal/Some_bugs/Linux_Lubuntu_24_04/Printer_Canon2900_driver_missing.md

 - Then sure install [`USB driver for virtual box`](../../How_to_do/Linux_VM_virtualbox.md#3-tab-usb)
 - Do sequence ahead step test for Lubuntu 24.04, then plug USB, register USB with `Virtual box` then open `CUPS` for print

+### Install Virtualbox + Window 7 + Hostonly Adapter mode
+- References:
+    - Normal (custom, normal weight)
+        - ISO win7 (require x64 from MS: Harddisk > 20GB for OS) so VM maybe 30GB - 40GB
+        - Easy driver/ Wandriver offline
+    - All in one: Ghost win7 ISO (high weight, full setting, driver, app)
+- If doany thing but not have an effect, the last choice is install Virtual Window like window 7 because it no longer update, goodchoice for stable machine offline, or short term online for some stuff.